N.B - Thudarum might be slated for a release after “Empuraan”, which hits theatres on March 27, 2025.

 Verdict - Good

 Definitely a movie that we can be proud of.
-It dabbles in the unchartered territory of Alternate history, blending in Kathodu Kathoram nicely to solve a murder case on the film's sets.
+It dabbles in the uncharted territory of alternate history, blending in Kathodu Kathoram nicely to solve a murder case on the film's sets.
 This is an innovative attempt, which can hopefully forge more movies.
-For those going to see the movie, knowing the basic plot of Kathodu Kathoram would help, to set the context.
+For those going to see the movie, knowing the basic plot of Kathodu Kathoram would help set the context.

-Witnessing Asif Ali’s purple patch onscreen was good, and Anaswara did put in a measured performance, Though the second half didn't keep me engaged and felt like a drag, this was a pretty cool attempt.
-Here's hoping that the pair keep picking promising projects.
+Asif Ali’s purple patch continues, and Anaswara gave a measured performance.
+Though the second half dragged a bit, this was a cool attempt.
 A good start for Mollywood in 2025.

 Release 2 - Pravinkoodu Shaapu